sathiranipun/Project-Dremo-Multifunctional_Bed/README.md

 <h2>Introduction</h2>
 <p>We all live in an era where the technology is developing day by day.
 So most of the people spending a very busy life style.
 They all have a complex tight time schedule for every day.
 So they are always spending a stressful life.
 To reduce stress in our mind and discomfort in our body we want a comfortable and effective sleep.
 A comfortable sleep is very important to continue our day today work systematically </p>
+<p>As a solution to the above situations we have suggested to design a multi-functional bed.
+From this we provide people with comfortable sleep and a comfortable on time wake-up.</p>

 <h2>Features</h2>
  <ul>